Magic Repo Man: Web novel

 Masakichi originally posted the series as a web novel on the online publication platform Shōsetsuka ni Narō on June 28, 2021.
 They later also began posting it on Kadokawa's platform Kakuyomu on January 8, 2022.
 The web novel was removed from Shōsetsuka ni Narō on February 1, 2025, but remains available on Kakuyomu as of November 2025.

 Manga

 A manga adaptation illustrated by Shingō Iijima began serialization under Flex Comix and BookLive's Comic Arc label and on Flex Comix's Comic Meteor service on April 26, 2023.
-Its chapters have been compiled into five tankōbon volumes as of November 2025.
+Its chapters have been compiled into six tankōbon volumes as of September 2026.
 The manga is licensed in English by Seven Seas Entertainment.